-Made with wholesome ingredients like black beans and oat flour, these brownies are the perfect chocolate treat if you are looking to indulge mindfully.
+Made with wholesome ingredients like black beans, coconut sugar, and oat flour, these brownies are the perfect chocolate treat if you are looking to indulge mindfully.

-- Secretly healthy: These brownies have hidden black beans in them which not only make these brownies moist, but they add so much fiber, vitamins, and minerals to your diet.
+- Secretly healthy: These brownies have hidden black beans in them which makes them moist, and adds fiber, vitamins, and minerals to your diet.

-here's what you need to make these easy brownies
+here's what you need to make these healthy oat flour brownies

 - vanilla extract